wuhanstudio/nand2tetris-iverilog/README.md

 - Some may ask how many lines of code are required to design a simple programmable CPU?

-- The answer is **less than 350 lines of verilog code**.
+- The answer is **less than 350 lines of verilog code** in 16 files.

 ```
-Following instructions in this repo, you'll build a 16-bit blinky CPU that runs on real-world FPGAs, starting from a single Nand gate.
+Starting from a single Nand gate, you'll build a 16-bit blinky CPU that runs on real-world FPGAs.
 ```

 ### Prerequisites

 A small laptop is enough for this project.
 No extra hardware required.

+Software to be installed:

+- Make
+- iverilog
+- gtkwave

 If you'd like to run this CPU on real FPGAs, here's the synthesis report in Lattice Diamond: